-- 1. Turn the air off. - Turn the heater on to the highest temperature and to the highest fan speed.
-Open the windows as necessary. - In heavy traffic, let the engine idle in N (Neutral) while stopped.
-If it is safe to do so, pull off the road, shift to P (Park) or N (Neutral) and let the engine idle.
+- 1. Turn the air conditioning off. - Turn the heater on to the highest temperature and to the highest fan speed.
+Open the windows as necessary. - When it is safe to do so, pull off the road, shift to P (Park) or N (Neutral) and let the engine idle.

 If the temperature overheat gauge is no longer in the overheat zone or an overheat warning no longer displays, the vehicle can be driven.
-Continue to drive the vehicle slow for about 10 minutes.
-Keep a safe vehicle distance from the car in front of you.
-If the warning does not come back on, continue to drive normally.
+Continue to drive the vehicle slowly for about 10 minutes.
+Keep a safe vehicle distance from the vehicle in front.
+If the warning does not come back on, continue to drive normally and have the cooling system checked for proper fill and function.